 Inspirational teaching and learning is one of the most crucial levers in creating equitable opportunities for all students.
 In order to achieve this, classrooms will be a trusting environment where students and staff are proud of the learning that takes place.
 Students are partners in their learning journey and have a responsibility to create a positive and supportive climate for learning.
 Staff are committed to continual professional development through effective collaboration and are celebrated for their consistency and courage in trying new practices.

-At EPHS teaching and learning is at the centre of what we do in order to improve student’s outcomes and ultimately change their lives.
+At OEP teaching and learning is at the centre of what we do in order to improve student’s outcomes and ultimately change their lives.
 We believe that outstanding teaching and learning is the principal driver in a successful school.
-This policy outlines our high expectations for what teaching and learning looks like at EPHS.
+This policy outlines our high expectations for what teaching and learning looks like at OEP.

-All lessons within the E21C Trust and at EPHS are to follow these expectations.
+All lessons within the Orion Education Trust and at OEP are to follow these expectations.

 Retrieve

-- The task is to be completed in silence and students are to correct and annotate their work in green pen
+The task is completed in silence and students are to correct and annotate their work in green pen.

 Activate